 In the summer of 2010, a group of colleagues and I started an academic journal with the explicit intent to publish timely articles on current or presently unfolding issues.
 The result of our efforts became Present Tense: A Journal of Rhetoric in Society, a peer-reviewed, blind-refereed, online journal dedicated to exploring contemporary social, cultural, political and economic issues through a rhetorical lens.
 Present Tense publishes short articles, about 2,500 words, about the length of a conference paper.
 Present Tense is a selective, award-winning journal with a stringent review process and high standards for publication.
 Our current acceptance rate for submissions is 17%.

-If you would like more information about Present Tense, please see: http://www.presenttensejournal.org or contact us through: presenttensejournal [at] gmail.com
+If you would like more information about Present Tense, please head over to: http://www.presenttensejournal.org or contact the editors through: presenttensejournal [at] gmail.com